Fantastic Personalities

 Fantastic Personalities is a 1982 fantasy role-playing game supplement published by Judges Guild.

 Contents

-Fantastic Personalities described 85 non-player characters at length, including level, social level, armor, alignment, class, and 14 ability numbers, to be selected from in accordance with the user's fantasy role-playing game.
+Fantastic Personalities is a fantasy role-playing game supplement which details 85 non-player characters, including character level, social level, armor, alignment, character class, and scores for 14 different abilities.

 Reception

 Lewis Pulsipher reviewed Fantastic Personalities in The Space Gamer No. 52.
 Pulsipher commented that "While the characters themselves are good (if you can't or won't devise NPCs yourself), the layout and editorial conception of the booklet is poor.
 You should get more than this for [the price]."